mdka00001/Multidock-An-Autodock-Vina-client-for-High-Throughput-Protein-Ligand-Docking/README.md

- Please follow the steps:
+ #Please follow the steps:
  1. Copy all the ligand (pdbqt files) in a folder
  2. Copy 'config.txt' and receptor (pdbqt files) in another subfolder
  3. Do not specify ligand molecule in config file
  4. Run 'script.py'   from the sub-folder containing receptor and config files
  5. Insert location of the ligands
+ 6. Enter the name of 'Receptor' file
+ 7. Enter the number of iterations for each ligand
- 6. Press Enter
+ 8. Press Enter
+ 9. Folders with ligans name will contain outputs for each iteration

  Coded and written by-
  Md Adnan Karim \